 15. I have been recently admitted to the University of Toronto.
 My letter of admission does not include a scholarship offer.
 Is it possible that it will come separately?
 Is there a timeline?

 Congratulations on being offered admission to the University of Toronto!
-Most scholarship offers are included with the offer of admission, but there are many factors that can affect the timing of a scholarship offer.
-Some Faculties/Colleges may decide to offer scholarships at a later date.
+Most scholarship offers are included with the offer of admission but in some cases award offers may be sent later.
+There are many factors that can affect the timing of a scholarship offer; the vast majority of offers, including central scholarships, are awarded by the end of May.
+That said, some divisions may decide to offer scholarships at a later date.

 16. I am applying to a graduate program.
 Are there any scholarships available for students pursuing a graduate degree?